wanghuacan/rebuttal/rebuttle.md

 ### 4.2 EN

 Thank you for your meticulous observations regarding the connections with RepoGraph[1] and CGM[2].
-We highly acknowledge the contributions of these parallel works—**RepoGraph** as a pluggable module effectively improved code repair performance, and **CGM** achieved excellent results on SWE-bench-Lite through graph attention mechanisms.
+We highly acknowledge the contributions of these parallel works—RepoGraph as a pluggable module effectively improved code repair performance, and CGM achieved excellent results on SWE-bench-Lite through graph attention mechanisms.
 We also look forward to exploring the possibilities of future technical integration.

-However, our **RepoMaster** differs fundamentally from **RepoGraph/CGM** in task problem definition, method design, and technical contributions:
+**However, our RepoMaster differs fundamentally from RepoGraph/CGM** in task problem definition, method design, and technical contributions:

-- **Task Level**: We focus on real, end-to-end tasks, not just code repair
+- We focus on real, end-to-end tasks, not just code repair
-- **Technical Innovation and Contribution**: Our work is application-driven.
+- Our work is application-driven.
 All algorithms and approaches are designed to serve practical use
-  - RepoMaster's contribution **is not** in how to construct code graphs, **but** in using structured understanding as a tool for context-aware exploration.
+  - RepoMaster's contribution **is NOT** in how to construct code graphs, **but in using structured understanding as a tool for context-aware exploration**.
-  - The technical core is **task-driven static-dynamic collaboration, and autonomous exploration, and decision-making for information selection**, serving the **search→understand→generate→execute→debug→convergence closed loop** in real-world end-to-end tasks.
+  - The technical core is *task-driven static-dynamic collaboration, and autonomous exploration, and decision-making for information selection*, serving the **search→understand→generate→execute→debug→convergence closed loop** in real-world end-to-end tasks.

-Experimental results prove that this methodological framework brings quantifiable significant effectiveness benefits and token efficiency improvements.
+Experimental results prove that our methodological framework brings quantifiable significant effectiveness benefits and token efficiency improvements.

-#### 1. Fundamental Differences in Problem Definition
+#### 1. Fundamental Differences in Problem Definition from the related works

-**RepoGraph and CGM** focus on code repair within single repositories (SWE-bench), while **RepoMaster** addresses more challenging task scenarios: reusing open-source repository complex project code to complete end-to-end real tasks, evaluated based on MLE-R/GitTaskBench, covering multi-domain, executable, automatically verifiable tasks.
+RepoGraph and CGM focus on code repair within single repositories (SWE-bench), while RepoMaster addresses more challenging task scenarios: reusing open-source repository complex project code to complete end-to-end real tasks, evaluated based on MLE-R/GitTaskBench, covering multi-domain, executable, automatically verifiable tasks.

-- **RepoGraph/CGM**: Given GitHub issues, locate and modify code within repositories to fix bugs
+- RepoGraph/CGM: Given GitHub issues, locate and modify code within repositories to fix bugs
-- **RepoMaster**: Given natural language tasks (e.g., "remove scratches from old photos"), requires:
+- RepoMaster: Given natural language tasks (e.g., "remove scratches from old photos"), requires:
   ```
   Retrieve suitable repository → Understand its functionality → Configure environment → Code generation → Execute debugging → Generate verifiable output
   ```

 Our evaluation on **GitTaskBench** (18 repositories, 54 tasks) and **MLE-R** (22 ML tasks) covers: Image processing, Video analysis, Speech recognition and other multimodal practical applications.
 Rather than just code repair.
 This difference in **task complexity** directly drives different technical approaches.

-#### 2. Core Technical Contributions
+#### 2. Core Technical Contributions of RepoMaster

 RepoMaster was designed from the beginning with the goal of **"reusing open-source repositories to solve real-world end-to-end tasks"**, requiring not only repository understanding but also **completing the entire task execution process under constrained context**:

-**(1) Hybrid Structural Repository Mapping**
+(1) Hybrid Structural Repository Mapping

 AST traversal extracts modules/classes/functions, constructs three complementary structures (HCT/FCG/MDG), and identifies core components on this basis, distilling "the most critical entry points and backbone for this task" with limited context.

-**(2) Autonomous Exploration-Execution Closed Loop**
+(2) Autonomous Exploration-Execution Closed Loop

 Under limited context, agents dynamically switch between the following phases:
 - Code viewing ↔ Dependency tracking